 Most importantly, the CFO has a major say in 75 percent of IT departments and a minor input in 20 percent.
 In 5 percent, the CFO has no influence.

-Part of the problem: Two studies indicate a need for IT pros to get businesslike.
+Why?
+Two studies indicate a need for IT pros to get businesslike.

 “In most organizations, the CFO and CIO work together daily to finance IT and provide information that supports financial processes, but there is also an opportunity for them to form a powerful alliance that generates more value for the enterprise,” said Bill Sinnett, FERF’s director of research, in a statement.